Hawai’i lost two dear musicians this year:

 Honolulu Boy Choir co-founder Nyle Hallman passed away at the age of 95 on Feb.
 14, 2024.
 Besides helping mentor countless local rising stars (Bobby Moderow Jr., Jeff Rasmussen, Quinn Kelsey, Sean Na’auao) from 1974 to 1998 with husband Roy, the multi-instrumentalist (organ, piano, harp) also brought church to life as Organist Emeritus of Central Union Church.
 She played the harp for Honolulu Symphony concerts, Don Ho’s shows at the Polynesian Palace, and serenaded diners at Michel’s, the Bistro, and the Hanohano Room.
 Hallman even made it on the original “Magnum P.I.” series in a small, speaking role, and was a fixture in the Diamond Head Theatre orchestra on a slew of musicals.
 She, too, received a Lifetime Achievement Award from the Hawai’i Academy of Recording Arts at the Nā Hōkū Awards — in 2020.
 A longtime MAH member (1970-2024), Hallman continued playing music on wedding gigs and as a member of Flute a la Harpe.

-From the Fall/Winter 2024-2025 issue, Ke Ola O Na Mele
+From the Fall 2024 issue, Ke Ola O Na Mele

 Videos: